 When employees leave a company or business for another job opportunity elsewhere, the business will see a rapid productivity drop.
 This drop is because someone else needs to cover their work instead of increasing productivity elsewhere.
 In addition, once a replacement is found, their training and development will drag on productivity.

 It can take months to get a new employee up to speed with their role and even years to reach an experienced employee's productivity level.

 Employee separation costs are avoidable when businesses and companies create incentives for employees to stay put.
 Employee retention efforts often run through the company's human resources department; however direct managers are the first and best point to retain employees.

 Employees often cite "Issues with manager" as the number one reason for voluntary separation.
 Employee productivity typically plummets when employees feel like they do not have an ally in their managers, and once they feel despondent, they are quick to start looking elsewhere.

 So get on the front foot and invest in your leadership team.

 The impact of disengaged employees is high for any company or business in the long run.
 Employee disengagement causes people to be less productive in their jobs, leading to lost revenue if they are not adequately motivated to do their work with excellence.

-Employee engagement is also an essential factor in increasing employee productivity because it helps workers feel more comfortable about coming to work each day so they can focus on being productive at their job instead of worrying about whether or not management likes them.
+Employee engagement is also essential in increasing employee productivity because it helps workers feel more comfortable about coming to work each day so they can focus on being productive at their job instead of worrying about whether or not management likes them.